Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 - ``#BiospecimenManifest required``

-  - For`BiospecimenManifest` manifests, if values are missing, an error will be raised.
+  - For ``BiospecimenManifest`` manifests, if values are missing, an error will be raised.

-  - For all other manifests, the filling out values is optional.
+  - For all other manifests, filling out values for the attribute is optional.

 - ``#Demographics required^^#BiospecimenManifest required^^``